festival-project/chef-elasticsearch/README.md

-# elasticsearch
+# festival-elasticsearch

-TODO: Enter the cookbook description here.
+a chef cookbook for Elasticsearch in FESTIVAL platform